 If you’re willing to work on a business and spend time optimizing it while you learn the ropes, having an overly large or minimal SKU range might not be as much of an issue.

-However, if you’re looking for a hands-off operation, then you’ll want to buy a business with a smaller SKU range.
+However, if you’re looking for a hands-off operation, then you’ll want to buy an Amazon FBA business with a smaller SKU range.
 That way, you won’t need to spend as much time on upkeep, including optimizing each listing and checking that it’s still active.

 For reference, we’ve seen institutional buyers like brand aggregators and private equity firms acquire seven-figure FBA businesses with 40 or fewer SKUs.
 These larger institutions have in-house teams that specialize in scaling FBA assets, so a smaller range of products is easier to work with.